develop2arman/rust-all-in-one/workspace/duplication/copy-clone/rust-in-action/ria-copy-clone.md

 ## Shallow copy VS Deep copy

-> Concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
+> Concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow [[copy]] .
 If a type implements the Copy trait, a variable is still valid after assignment to another variable.

 > If we do want to deeply copy the heap data of the String, not just the stack data, we can use a common method called clone.

 ## Clone Vs Copy

 > **Without Copy, Rust applies move semantics to a type’s access**.
-When using Clone, copying data is explicit.Until a type implements either Copy or Clone, its internal data cannot be copied.
+When using [[Clone]], copying data is explicit.Until a type implements either Copy or Clone, its internal data cannot be copied.

 > Types can opt into two modes of duplication: cloning and copying.